ScotGovAnalysis/poverty-publications/README.md

 ### Data prep<a name="dataprep"></a>

 * R/01_importSASfiles.R - takes a very long time to run, maybe do at night; script not included on GitHub
-* R/01_importnewSASfiles.R - takes a while to run, maybe do at night; script not included on GitHub
 * R/01_importpersistentpovertydata.R - depends on persistent poverty data being supplied in a certain format; script not included on GitHub
 * R/02_cleanadultdata.R
 * R/02_cleanbenefitsdata.R